First Citizens sues HSBC for stealing Silicon Valley Bank staff, secrets

 “Sabow metaphorically called this scheme ‘Project Colony’,” according to the complaint.

-SVB was placed under receivership in early March, becoming the biggest US lender to fail in more than a decade after an unsuccessful attempt to raise capital amid an exodus of cash from the technology start-ups that formed the backbone of its operations.
+SVB was placed under receivership in early March, becoming the biggest United States lender to fail in over a decade after an unsuccessful bid to raise capital amid an exodus of cash from the technology start-ups that formed the backbone of its operations.
 BLOOMBERG